 Most over-the-counter medicines also come in lower strengths and dosages than prescription drugs.
 OTC versions may cost less than prescription versions.

 A patient does not need to see a doctor before purchasing over-the-counter drugs.
 But patients should let their doctor know of any OTC medicines they are taking.

-Long-term use of PPIs can cause serious side effects.
+Long-term use can cause serious PPI side effects.

 Kidney disease, bacterial infections and bone fractures are some of PPIs’ most serious side effects.

-Hundreds of patients who suffered from severe kidney injury after taking Nexium, Prilosec or Prevacid filed lawsuits against drugs’ makers.
+Hundreds of patients who suffered from severe kidney injury after taking Nexium, Prilosec or Prevacid filed lawsuits against makers of the drugs.

 Not all PPIs are recommended for use in children.
 PPIs approved for pediatric use may be limited in their scope of treatment.

 Women who are pregnant (especially in the first trimester) or are planning on becoming pregnant should speak with their doctor about possible risks to unborn fetuses and nursing infants.

 Patients should also discuss all health conditions they have and any other medications or supplements they are currently taking with their doctor.